Berry connection and curvature: Applications in crystals

+the component out of the plane and behaves as a pseudoscalar.
+It is because there only exists in-plane translational symmetry when translational symmetry is broken along z direction for a 2D crystal.

 Because the Bloch theorem also implies that the reciprocal space itself is closed, with the Brillouin zone having the topology of a 3-torus in three dimensions, the requirements of integrating over a closed loop or manifold can easily be satisfied.
 In this way, such properties as the electric polarization, orbital magnetization, anomalous Hall conductivity, and orbital magnetoelectric coupling can be expressed in terms of Berry phases, connections, and curvatures.